Changes to the Property Tax Deferral Programs

-The Property Tax Deferral program has seen several changes in recent years.
-The biggest changes came in 2011 when the Oregon Legislature made changes due to the poor economy and weak housing market.
+The Property Tax Deferral programs have seen several changes in recent years.
+The biggest changes came in 2011 when the Oregon Legislature made adjustments due to the poor economy and weak housing market.
 Each year since 2011, the Legislature has continued to monitor the health of the program and make additional changes as necessary.

-Below, are the Legislative changes, listed by year enacted, and how they affect deferral accounts and the Deferral Program.
+Below, are the legislative changes, listed by year enacted, and how they affect the Deferral Program.

 |2013 Changes (HB2510 and HB 2489)|

 law allows participants that were identified under HB4039 from 2012 to

 remain on the program until they either cancel from the program or

 disqualify from the program.
 To remain active on the program,

 participants will need to meet all eligibility requirements except for

 the reverse mortgage exclusion and they must recertify to the program

 every two years.